 One of the strongest points of feedback from alumni this summer was to create a reporting system for alleged bias incidents.
 In response this January, Williston established and implemented a new online Bias Incident Reporting Form and process for any individual member of the campus community who believes that they have experienced or witnessed an act of bias, discrimination, or harassment.
 Williston will highlight this reporting tool as part of its student orientation program to ensure that people are made aware of the process.

-Increased DEI Budget and New DEI Designation for Williston Northampton Fund
+Increased DEIB Budget and New DEIB Designation for Williston Northampton Fund

-Budgets are a reflection of a school’s priorities and values, and Williston has increased its investment in DEI-related programs and activities by nearly 35% over last year.
+Budgets are a reflection of a school’s priorities and values, and Williston has increased its investment in DEIB-related programs and activities by nearly 35 percent over last year.
 This financial commitment will only increase in future years.
 In recognition of this, Williston is giving alumni and supporters of the school the option to earmark all or part of their annual Williston Northampton Fund donations to diversity, equity, and inclusion efforts.
-Going forward, donors can select or specify the “Diversity, Equity, and Inclusion” designation when making their gift.
+Going forward, donors can select or specify the “Diversity, Equity, Inclusion and Belonging” designation when making their gift.

 New Equity Fundraising Initiative